 We implement a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.

 All transactions are processed through a gateway provider and are not stored or processed on our servers.

-We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice and you give your consent to it.
+We do not sell, trade, or otherwise transfer to outside parties your Personal Data unless we provide users with advance notice and you give your consent to it.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.

-We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property or safety.
-In this line, CIAT reserves the right to disclose personal information in the case of a government authorities’ request, national or international, where it is necessary or appropriate to investigate illegal or fraudulent facts.
-To establish or defend the rights of CIAT against fraud, legal action or in compliance with law; or if CIAT deems it necessary to investigate or act against fraud or illegal reports on this website.
+We may also release information when it’s appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property or safety.
+In this line, CIAT reserves the right to disclose Personal Data in the case of a national or international government authorities’ request and when it is necessary or appropriate to investigate illegal or fraudulent facts.
+Equally, CIAT may disclose or release Personal Data to establish or defend the rights of CIAT against fraud, legal action or in compliance with law; or if CIAT deems it necessary to investigate or act against fraud or illegal reports on this website.